Going for the cure

 Although it’s a common procedure, getting a mammogram for the first time can be unsettling.
 Being prepared for what’s ahead can help ease the stress.

 It's not unusual to be nervous about getting a mammogram.
-You might have a lot of questions or concerns about what the procedure will be like.
-But knowing what you can expect for your first screening, or baseline, mammogram should make the experience far less stressful — even stress-free.
+You might have questions or concerns about what the procedure will be like.
+But knowing what to expect for your first screening mammogram, also known as a baseline mammogram, should make the experience far less stressful — even stress-free.

 Before the screening: Scheduling and preparation